-CROISSY-BEAUBOURG, France—The Lebanese National Defence Ministry has ordered six Pharos XLR3+ long-range multisensor surveillance platforms from Cedip Infrared Systems in Croissy-Beaubourg, France, to provide its naval forces with 24/7 long-range surveillance and reconnaissance capabilities in all weather conditions.
+CROISSY-BEAUBOURG, France, 17 Feb.
+2008.
+The Lebanese National Defence Ministry has ordered six 6 Pharos XLR3+ long-range multi-sensor surveillance platforms from Cedip Infrared Systems in Croissy-Beaubourg, France, to provide its naval forces with 24/7 long-range surveillance & reconnaissance capabilities in all weather conditions.

-The Pharos XLR3+ is for applications including border and coastal surveillance, protection of sensitive sites, vessel traffic management, protection of fisheries exclusion zones, and law enforcement.
+The Pharos XLR3+ is for applications including border & coastal surveillance, protection of sensitive sites, vessel traffic management, protection of fisheries exclusion zones and law enforcement.

 The triple field of view optical lens provides the ability to survey perimeters as far away as 15 miles.
 The head of the Pharos XLR3+ engineered to withstand the harsh marine environment and meet IEC60945 standards, includes a wash/wiper system and internal heater to prevent misting on windows.

-For more information, visi Cedip Infrared Systems online at www.cedip-infrared.com.
+For more information contact Cedip Infrared Systems online at www.cedip-infrared.com.